m0nad/HellRaiser/README.md

 # Install

 HellRaiser depends on [cve-search](https://github.com/cve-search/cve-search) API.
-Have a cve-search API running and add the address in `config/config.yml`.
+Have a cve-search API running and add the address in `config/config.yml` in `cvesearch_api_domain` field.

 Install ruby, bundler and rails. https://gorails.com/setup/ubuntu/16.04